ehcastroh/Pardigm-RiskEx/README.md

 \<add text here once we are done modeling and have results on our efforts\>

 ### Next Steps
 Further steps will involve the development of a learning recommender system built around both supervised and unsupervised learning methods.
-In particular, based on the foundation establish by our team, we believe the following projects could readily be implemented to increase the robustness and capacity of our model.
+In particular, based on the foundation established by our team, we believe the following projects could be implemented to increase the strength and capacity of our model.

     1. Acheive better granularity of data - create series of crawlers that extract the desired granular data.
-       1.a Examples include: pricing data, google trend data, etc.
+       1.a Examples include: pricing data, Google Trends data, etc.
     2. Create two tiers of data acquisition processes.
        2.a Broad spectrum crawlers should be scheduled to stay up to data with current events, while minimizing load.
-       2.b Event driven crawlers should be developed around predictive modeling and/or event detection.
+       2.b Event driven crawlers should be developed around predictive modeling and/or event detection when a significant price movement occurs.
     3. Implement a predictive pricing model for asset classes.
        3.a Use pricing predictions to trigger searches for relevant articles, and evaluate pricing and recommender models.
-       3.b Predictive pricing models could also be used for arbitrage purposes, and optimization of LOB processes.
+       3.b Predictive pricing models could also be used for arbitrage purposes, and optimization of business processes.
     4. Implement a distributive compuatition architecture 4.a In order to implement just-in-time analysis, future team will nead to export processes to cloud.
     5. Increase the quality of prediction by instituting a magnitude/directional component to our time series modeling.

 ## Start Here:
 Python was used for all data gathering, cleaning, and modeling purposes.

 Multiple python notebooks (Jupyter) were written in order to carry out project.
-To execute our procedure execute the following as stated:
+To execute our procedure follow the following in order:

 1) Scrapping (in order):